 On behalf of the New Service Provider, using the NPAC opGUI, NPAC Personnel, OR, using a second connected SPIDUsing the SOA, acting as the New Service Provider Personnel issue a subscription version Cancellation Acknowledgement Request to the NPAC SMS.

-The SOA issues an M-ACTION subscriptionVersionNewSP-CancellationAcknowledge in CMIP (or CANQ – CancelRequest in XML) by specifying the range of TNs.
+The SOA, acting as the New Service Provider, using a second connected SPID, OR, NPAC Personnel, using the NPAC opGUI, issues an M-ACTION subscriptionVersionNewSP-CancellationAcknowledge in CMIP (or CANQ – CancelRequest in XML) by specifying the range of TNs.

 Chapter 11, test case 2.28, update pre-requisites.